Skip to main content

 Balwant fell silent as his father nodded to obey her.
 She walked back into her room and shut the door behind her.

-Badshah Khan was inspecting the things Mansoor had brought for disguise, traditional clothes, false scars, moles, and pagri.
+Badshah Khan was inspecting the things Mansoor had brought for disguise, traditional clothes, false scars, moles, and a pagri.
 He was pleased.
 He then turned to the soldiers.

 "Listen to the objective first, we need to get into the fort and hence the palace.
 We need to catch Pratap's Begum alive."

-" She is Kunwar Pratap's choice, she will be brave enough to fight back."
-He smiled. " Abba Jaan used to say, always know your enemy's minds better than your Friends."
+" She is Kunwar Pratap's choice; she will be brave enough to fight back."
+He smiled. " Abba Jaan used to say, always know your enemy's minds better than your friends."

-" Did he?" a female voice made them turn. " So when are you starting to read mine?"
+"Did he?"
+A female voice made them turn. " So when are you starting to read mine?"
 She taunted from atop her horse.

 " Huzoor, she is Baijilal.... she is Bijolia's saviour... she had an aide..."

-" Savior?"
-Badshah Khan looked at the female figure in awe, he had heard of Baijilal and expected a more grown woman.
+"Saviour?"
+Badshah Khan looked at the female figure in awe.
+He had heard of Baijilal and expected a more grown woman.

 "Partner."
 A male voice corrected.
-Sakhaveer appeared in saffron as Patta nodded at her. " Sakhaveer is her partner not aide."
+Sakhaveer appeared in saffron as Patta nodded at her. " Sakhaveer is her partner, not aide."

 " Look!
 I have no enmity with you two."
 Badshah Khan spoke up.